What is Online Delivery?

 What Study Materials do I have access to?

-All students receive free online access to the comprehensive, instructionally designed Module or Unit Manual and Readings from within their online class space.
+All students receive free online access to the comprehensive, instructionally designed Subject or Unit Manual and Readings from within their online class space.
 Some materials are available in hardcopy for those who prefer this, however students are also able to download and save or print the online material.
 Textbooks are available through the Co-op, our bookstore partners.
 To view the ordering page, please click here.

 What is the Online Class Space?

 Online Delivery classes use a virtual rather than physical class space that can be accessed via the ACAP student portal.
-Just like a real class, you are grouped with other students and a dedicated academic teacher for that particular unit or module.
+Just like a real class, you are grouped with other students and a dedicated academic teacher for that particular unit or subject.
 The online class space is the main place where interaction happens and where students access the curriculum content.

 Features of Online Delivery learning and interaction